Again & Again (Taproot song)

 "Again & Again" is the debut single by American alternative metal band Taproot.
-The song was released from the band's major label debut, Gift.
-The single's b-side, "Day by Day", appeared on the album Dracula 2000: Music from the Motion Picture.
+The song was released from the band's major label debut, Gift, and reached No. 39 on the Mainstream Rock chart.

 Overview

 A demo version of the song appears on the album Upon Us.

 "Again & Again" was a minor success for the band, charting on the US Main.
 Rock Chart and UK Singles Chart.

+The single's b-side, "Day by Day", appeared on the album Dracula 2000: Music from the Motion Picture.

 Music video

 The song's music video shows the band performing the song in a building, while fans watch the performance on a TV screen.